shikha-gist/Proj-MHIST-Classification/README.md

 ```bash
 python test.py
 ```
+Some examples from the the trained model's test results have been saved in the `test_eval` folder.

 ### Running GradCam to Generate Heatmaps
 To generate GradCam heatmaps, which visually explain the model's predictions by highlighting important regions in the input images, use the following command: